davidcavazos/ai-platform-samples/notebooks/samples/tensorflow/transfer_learning/ai_platform_transfer_learning.md

 3. [Enable the AI Platform APIs and Compute Engine APIs.](https://console.cloud.google.com/flows/enableapi?apiid=ml.googleapis.com,compute_component)

-4. [Google Cloud SDK](https://cloud.google.com/sdk) is already installed in AI Platform Notebooks.
+4. [Google Cloud SDK](https://cloud.google.com/sdk) is already installed in Vertex AI Workbench notebooks.

 5. Enter your project ID in the cell below.
 Then run the  cell to make sure the Cloud SDK uses the right project for all the commands in this notebook.